 Understanding the biology and physiology of grass in management decisions

 Stories of how fire affects an ecosystem can be as varied as the people telling them.
 These stories range from killing everything to making everything grow and all possible scenarios in between.
-Stop wondering which story is accurate and stop relying on third party information.
-Learn the science of how “fire favors grass.”
+Years ago, I decided to stop wondering which story is accurate learn the science of how “fire favors grass.”

 Grasses and forbs respond differently to fire (9, 21, 24, 28).
 As exemplified at that 7-acre planting, management practices highly dependent upon fire cater to warm season grasses and suppress the less dominant species, such as forbs.
 The result: biodiversity is eroded (5, 6, 7, 8, 13, 14, 15, 16, 17, 20, 23).

 Costly long-term mistakes and unintended consequences can be avoided with knowledge.
 Understanding the biology and physiology of grass and how these factors interact with fire explains the oft-heard phrase “fire favors grass.”
 Learning this science brings freedom from relying on others and gives landowners and land managers the confidence to apply management goals specific to their land.